Layr-Labs/eigenlayer-docs/docs/eigenlayer/concepts/slashing/safety-delays-concept.md

 :::important
-Stake delegated to an Operator can become slashable, and when redistributable slashing is live on mainnet, previously delegated stake can become redistributable.
-Stakers are responsible for ensuring that they fully understand and confirm their risk tolerances for existing and future delegations to Operators and the Operator’s slashable allocations.
+Stake delegated to an Operator can become slashable, and when redistributable slashing is live on mainnet, previously delegated stake can become redistributable if an Operator allocates to a redistributable Operator Set.
+Stakers are responsible for ensuring that they fully understand and confirm their risk tolerances for existing and future delegations to Operators and the
+Operator’s slashable allocations.
 Additionally, Stakers are responsible for continuing to monitor the allocations of their chosen Operators as they update allocations across various Operator Sets.

 AVSs using redistribution, and Operators running those AVSs, will be marked with appropriate metadata onchain and in the EigenLayer app.
 :::